tytydraco/yessleep/out/I_was_investigating_Chronic_Wasting_Disease_A_USDA_inspector_showed_me_something_that_didnt_come_from_the_cow.md

+Standalone entry.

 [Part 1](https://www.reddit.com/r/nosleep/comments/1qqlwez/i_was_assigned_to_cover_a_cave_accident_i_didnt/)

 I met him in a field office outside Lansing because he said it was easier than arranging access to the main building.
 The office was part of a larger complex used for storage and vehicle maintenance.

 He introduced himself using his first name only.
 He said he worked in wildlife health.
 He didn’t specify a title.